 Oboe is one of the most sensitive musical instruments.
 Because of its narrow bore, wooden oboes are susceptible to warping and cracking during temperature and humidity changes.
 The delicate balance of an oboe's keywork can easily go out of adjustment.
-To avoid problems, never leave your oboe in the car or in an extremely hot or cold room.
+To avoid problems, never leave your oboe in the car or in an extremely hot or cold room, and always warm up the outside of the instrument before blowing warm air inside.
 Bassoons, though they have larger bores, are also affected by environmental changes.
-Find out if your band director has a system for handling instrument repairs.
+I will let you know if your child's instrument needs work, but I can fix many adjustment problems myself.
 Go to my Resources page for repair technicians.

 I will let you know if there is a problem with your child's oboe or bassoon.
 Students may use my instrument in lessons (but they must bring their reeds) while waiting on a repair.
-I can fix many adjustment issues myself.